drangara/MFIX-Exa/docs/source_docs/particles/ParticleBasics.rst

 Particle Basics
 ===============

-In MFiX-Exa, particles are managed by the `MFIXParticleContainer
+In MFIX-Exa, particles are managed by the `MFIXParticleContainer
 <https://amrex-codes.github.io/MFIX-Exa/doxygen/class_m_f_i_x_particle_container.html>`_
 class.
 This class is derived from AMReX's :cpp:`NeighborParticleContainer` and handles all of the particle data.